Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$

 \section{Numerical Simulations}

-We perform non-ideal magneto-hydrodynamic (MHD) simulations of Fluctuation dynamos in supersonic flows in three dimensions (3D) using a newly developed driven turbulence module in PLUTO \citep{M+07}\footnote{\url{https://plutocode.ph.unito.it/}}, which is a widely used, finite volume, astrophysical MHD code.
-The simulations were performed in dimensionless co-ordinates with a cubic box of unit length ($L = 1$) at $512^{3}$ resolution.
-The dimensionless density ($\rho$) and sound speed ($c_{\rm s}$) are initialised with $\rho = 1, c_{\rm s} = 1$ and zero initial velocities.
-Adopting an isothermal equation of state, we solve the following set of 3D MHD equations in dimensionless form,
+We perform nonideal magnetohydrodynamic (MHD) simulations of fluctuation dynamos in supersonic flows in three dimensions using a newly developed driven turbulence module in PLUTO \citep{M+07}\footnote{\url{https://plutocode.ph.unito.it/}}, which is a widely used, finite-volume, astrophysical MHD code.
+The simulations were performed in dimensionless coordinates with a cubic box of unit length ($L = 1$) at $512^{3}$ resolution.
+The dimensionless density ($\rho$) and sound speed ($c_{\rm s}$) are initialized with $\rho = 1, c_{\rm s} = 1$ and zero initial velocities.
+Adopting an isothermal equation of state, we solve the following set of 3D MHD equations in dimensionless form:

 Here $\rho, \UU, P^{*} = p + |\BB|^{2}/2$ and $\BB$ represent the fluid density, velocity, total pressure (thermal + magnetic) and magnetic field, respectively, while $\otimes$ denotes the tensor product between vector fields.
-Furthermore, $S_{ij} = (1/2)[U_{i,j} + U_{j,i} -(2/3)\delta_{ij}\partial_{k}U_{k}]$ is the traceless rate of strain tensor and $\FF$ is the turbulent acceleration field modelled using the Ornstein-Uhlenbeck (OU) process with a finite time correlation \citep{EP88,Gill96, Fry+00, Benzi+08, Fed+08}.
+Furthermore, $S_{ij} = (1/2)[U_{i,j} + U_{j,i} -(2/3)\delta_{ij}\partial_{k}U_{k}]$ is the traceless rate of the strain tensor, and $\FF$ is the turbulent acceleration field modeled using the Ornstein-Uhlenbeck process with a finite time correlation \citep{EP88,Gill96, Fry+00, Benzi+08, Fed+08}.
 The viscosity $\nu$ and magnetic resistivity $\eta$ are both treated as constants throughout the simulations.